practicusai/docs/docs/setup-guide.md

 **Pulling a new container manually**

-- Please visit [https://github.com/practicusai/deploy/pkgs/container/practicus](https://github.com/practicusai/deploy/pkgs/container/practicus) and choose a version of Worker Node to pull.
+- Please visit [https://github.com/practicusai/deploy/pkgs/container/practicus](https://github.com/practicusai/deploy/pkgs/container/practicus) and choose a version of Cloud Worker to pull.
 Use matching yy.mm versions between the App and the container.
-E.g. If your app is 22.11.2 you can use any 22.11.x Worker Node.
+E.g. If your app is 22.11.2 you can use any 22.11.x Cloud Worker.
 Ideally use the latest e.g. 22.11.5 instead of 22.11.4.
 If you use Practicus AI App to pull, it already pulls the latest compatible image.
 - Pull using the command.
 Prefer to use version tags instead of 'latest'

 ```shell